On $X$-coordinates of Pell equations which are repdigits: Bounding in terms of

 The second equation of (\ref{eq:5}) gives

 Since

 the above leads to

-The left hand side above is non-zero because $\alpha^n$ is rational.
+The left hand side of \eqref{eq:23} is non-zero by the equation \eqref{eq:line16}.
 We find a lower bound on it using a lower bound for a nonzero linear form in logarithms of Matveev \cite{MV} which we now state. \begin{theorem} In the notation of Theorem \ref{th1}, assume in addition that $\mathbb{K}$ is real and

 If $\Lambda\neq 0$, then